 - Wrap the portions.
 If you don’t care about the cheese drying, you can skip this step.
 Otherwise, use a freezer or aluminum wrap (like I did in the article on freezing fresh yeast) to cover each portion tightly.

 - Put the portions into a freezer bag or container.
 If the pieces of cheese aren’t wrapped, make sure they don’t touch each other, so they don’t freeze together.
 Alternatively, you can pre-freeze them on a baking sheet and then place them in a container of choice.

 - Transfer the bag or container into the freezer.

 And that’s a wrap.
 The cheese can sit in the freezer until you need it.

-You can also freeze string cheese (aka cheese sticks).
+You can freeze string cheese (aka cheese sticks) the same way.